-His eye-catching creations are crisp and beautiful, they break jewelry conventions while being unapologetically classic at the same time, and they bring a special flair to what are certain to be future heirlooms.
+His eye-catching creations are crisp and beautiful, they break jewelry conventions while being unapologetically classic at the same time, and they bring a special flair to what is certain to be future heirlooms.

-Out of respect of our client’s privacy we do not drop celebrity names to impress the next customer.
+Out of respect for our client’s privacy, we do not drop celebrity names to impress the next customer.

 While the identities of those who wear Leon Mege pieces cannot be publicized, his craftsmanship could be easily recognized on the person.